tofusito/hera/README.md

 - 📅 Detect calendar events and to-dos and suggest adding them to your system
 - 📤 Integrate with iOS Calendar & Reminders in one tap
 - 💾 Import audio from other sources and process it like magic
-- 🎨 Minimalist interface inspired by Hera’s quiet dignity
+- 🎨 Minimalist interface inspired by Hera's quiet dignity
 - 🌗 Dark and light mode with adaptive pawprint themes

 ---